Put some “me time” back at the top of the never-ending to-do list!

-Packages are priced per person, and include day activities and two-night camp accommodations (exquisite grounds, clean and comfortable cabins and bathroom facilities), non-alcoholic beverages and snacks, five delicious meals, t-shirt / SWAG Bag and most programs. * additional camp store purchases, alcohol purchases, airport shuttle service and some self-care appointments may have additional costs.
+Packages are priced per person, and include three day, two-night camp accommodations (exquisite grounds, clean and comfortable cabins and bathroom facilities), non-alcoholic beverages and snacks, five delicious meals, t-shirt / SWAG Bag and most activities. * additional camp store purchases, alcohol purchases, airport shuttle service and some self-care appointments may have additional costs.

-Single: $275.00 (scholarships available) depending on registration response, cabins may accommodate up to 4 participants // Fill-a-Cabin: You and up to three friends, will receive the upgraded SWAG bag and $25.00 off registration fee pp.
+Single: $275.00 (scholarships available - click here for qualification guidelines) depending on registration response, cabins may accommodate up to 4 participants // Fill-a-Cabin: You and up to three friends, will receive the upgraded SWAG bag and $25.00 off registration fee pp.

 Additional concerns, alternatively register by phone or questions: (802) 862-7520 or by emailing email@example.com

 Register Online Today to reserve your spot and request to share lodging with friends if you choose.